 inasmuch as we, having put it on, will not be found naked.2 Corinthians 5:3(NASB)

-Paul also used many metaphors and similes in his teaching, and in this section, he shows how things that appear permanent in this world are passing and will fade away, while spiritual things, which are unseen and indefinable are both secure, permanent and everlasting.
+Paul also used many metaphors and similes in his teaching, and in this section he shows how things that appear permanent in this world are passing and will fade away, while spiritual things which are unseen and indefinable are secure, permanent, and everlasting.

 When God created the world, he built man's earthly body from the dust of the earth.
 Adam was the federal head of the first creation - the old creation in Adam... but by faith in Christ, we are born into the new creation - with Jesus as the Federal Head.
 When man disobeyed God, sin entered the world.
 The first creation was cursed and death was the result of sin.
 And death places its icy fingers around the throat of every human being, as a result of Adam's fall.

 Heavenly Father, thank You that in Christ we have an assurance that we are not only forgiven of our sin and have received the gift of eternal life, by faith, but are part of the new creation in Christ and have passed from death to life.
 Thank You that in Him we will not be found naked, but have received an inheritance in heaven and will soon be clothed with a new, eternal body, that far surpasses this frail, dying frame.
 Thank You for sending Jesus to be the propitiation for my sin and thank You that by His death and resurrection, sin and death have been defeated.
-We praise You for the wonderful assurance that our bodies will also be resurrected and we will be complete and blameless at the coming of our Lord Jesus Christ - spirit, soul, and body.
+I praise You for the wonderful assurance that my body will also be resurrected and I will be complete and blameless at the coming of the Lord Jesus Christ - spirit, soul, and body.
 Hallelujah!
 Praise His holy name, AMEN.